Vikings Primary Logo

 Overall, these logos throughout history have been incredibly important for representing not only one of America’s most beloved sports teams but also its rich culture rooted in Scandinavian heritage - something that will always remain close to the hearts of fans everywhere no matter how much time change or evolve!

-In 2010, the Minnesota Vikings primary logo shows the profile of a Viking with long gold, braided hair, a large mustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.
+In 2010, the Minnesota Vikings primary logo shows the profile of a viking with long gold, braided hair, a large moustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.

-In 2002, the Minnesota Vikings primary logo shows the profile of a Viking with long gold, braided hair, a large mustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.
+In 2002, the Minnesota Vikings primary logo shows the profile of a viking with long gold, braided hair, a large moustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.

-The Vikings have used this logo in varying color schemes since their inaugural season, this version here was in use from 2002 to 2009, the shade of purple and the skin tone was both darkened slightly for the 2002 season.
+The Vikings have used this logo in varying colour schemes since their inaugural season, this version here was in use from 2002 to 2009, the shade of purple and the skin tone were both darkened slightly for the 2002 season.

-The Minnesota Vikings primary logo shows the profile of a Viking with long gold, braided hair, a large mustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.
+The Minnesota Vikings primary logo shows the profile of a viking with long gold, braided hair, a large moustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.

-Known as The Norseman, the Minnesota Vikings primary logo shows the profile of a Viking with long gold, braided hair, a large mustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.
+Known as The Norseman, the Minnesota Vikings primary logo shows the profile of a viking with long gold, braided hair, a large moustache, and bushy eyebrows wearing a gold and purple helmet with two white horns, one on either side of the helmet.

 Karl Hubenthal who was a sports cartoonist for the Los Angeles Times, did the original drawing of the Viking logo in 1961 for Bert Rose, then the General Manager of the Minnesota Vikings, who had contacted him.
 The logo itself depicts the fierce warrior from Scandinavia, what is now Denmark, Norway, and Sweden.
 The people of the era and who lived there referred to the warriors as Norsemen, or Northmen.